boosh0x/astropomodoro/README.md

-# Space-Pomodoro
+# Astropomodoro

-Space-Pomodoro is a minimal, space-themed, work-in-progress Pomodoro timer implemented in Python 3.
+Astropomodoro is a minimal, space-themed Pomodoro timer implemented in Python 3.
 The application runs in the terminal, allowing users to efficiently manage their work and break sessions.
 The user can control the timer with the following commands:

 1. (s)tart - Start the timer
 2. (p)ause - Pause and resume the timer